 In 1991 the Company moved to West Totton, when the Untied Reformed Church merged with Totton Methodists and built Trinity Church on the newly developed housing estate, where the company still blossoms today.

 Anyone who has information, stories and photo’s about any of the above events and could share them is asked to contact Mrs Wendy Southwell

-Parents / Carers: to receive the Monthly newsletter by email, please ensure that you forward your current email address on to Jan McCarthy - see Contact page for details
+Parents / Carers: to receive the Termly newsletter by email, please ensure that you forward your current email address on to Jan McCarthy - see Contact page for details

-We are delighted that in recent months we have recuited a number of new members and we now have a company of 40 girls - there is room for a few more, especially in school year R and 1 for our Explorer section.
+We are company of approx 30 girls but there is room for a few more, especially in school years 1 & 2 for our Explorer section.